cymheart/tauMidi/Tau/andstudio/Tau/thrids/oboe/apps/OboeTester/docs/AutomatedTesting.md

     --ei buffer_bursts 8

+Boolean parameters are sent using:

+    --ez {parameterName} {parameterValue}

+For example:

+    --ez use_input_devices false

 ## Parameters

-There are two required parameters:
+There are two required parameters for all tests:

-    --es test {latency, glitch}
+    --es test {latency, glitch, data_paths, input, output}
             The "latency" test will perform a Round Trip Latency test.
             It will request EXCLUSIVE mode for minimal latency.
             The "glitch" test will perform a single Glitch test.
+            The "data_paths" test will verify input and output streams in many possible configurations.
+            The "input" test will open and start an input stream.
+            The "output" test will open and start an output stream.

-    --es file {full path for resulting file}
+    --es file {full path for resulting file} // We recommend using the "/sdcard/Download" folder

-There are several optional parameter in common for all tests:
+There are some optional parameter in common for all tests:

+    --ef volume             {volume} // normalized volume in the range of 0.0 to 1.0 --es volume_type        {"accessibility", "alarm", "dtmf", "music", "notification", "ring", "system", "voice_call"}
+                            Stream type for the setStreamVolume() call.
+Default is "music".
+    --ez background         {"true", 1, "false", 0} // if true then Oboetester will continue to run in the background

+There are several optional parameters in common for glitch, latency, input, and output tests:

-    --ei buffer_bursts      {bursts}     // number of bursts in the buffer, 2 for "double buffered" --es in_api             {"unspecified", "opensles", "aaudio"}  // native input API, default is "unspecified" --es out_api            {"unspecified", "opensles", "aaudio"}  // native output API, default is "unspecified" --ei in_channels        {samples}    // number of input channels, default is 2 --ei out_channels       {samples}    // number of output channels, default is 2 --ei sample_rate        {hertz}
+    --ei buffer_bursts      {bursts}     // number of bursts in the buffer, 2 for "double buffered" --es in_api             {"unspecified", "opensles", "aaudio"}  // native input API, default is "unspecified" --es out_api            {"unspecified", "opensles", "aaudio"}  // native output API, default is "unspecified" --es in_channel_mask    {"mono", "stereo", "2.1", "tri", "triBack", "3.1", "2.0.2", "2.1.2", "3.0.2", "3.1.2", "quad", "quadSide", "surround", "penta", "5.1", "5.1Side", "6.1", "7.1", "5.1.2", "5.1.4", "7.1.2", "7.1.4", "9.1.4", "9.1.6", "frontBack"}
+    --es out_channel_mask    {"mono", "stereo", "2.1", "tri", "triBack", "3.1", "2.0.2", "2.1.2", "3.0.2", "3.1.2", "quad", "quadSide", "surround", "penta", "5.1", "5.1Side", "6.1", "7.1", "5.1.2", "5.1.4", "7.1.2", "7.1.4", "9.1.4", "9.1.6", "frontBack"}
+    --ei in_channels        {samples}    // number of input channels, default is 2.
+This is ignored if in_channel_mask is set.
+    --ei out_channels       {samples}    // number of output channels, default is 2.
+This is ignored if out_channel_mask is set.
+    --ei sample_rate        {hertz}
-    --es in_perf            {"none", "lowlat", "powersave"}  // input performance mode, default is "lowlat" --es out_perf           {"none", "lowlat", "powersave"}  // output performance mode, default is "lowlat" --es in_sharing         {"shared", "exclusive"} // input sharing mode, default is "exclusive" --es out_sharing        {"shared", "exclusive"} // output sharing mode, default is "exclusive"
+    --es in_perf            {"none", "lowlat", "powersave"}  // input performance mode, default is "lowlat" --es out_perf           {"none", "lowlat", "powersave"}  // output performance mode, default is "lowlat" --es in_sharing         {"shared", "exclusive"} // input sharing mode, default is "exclusive" --es out_sharing        {"shared", "exclusive"} // output sharing mode, default is "exclusive" --ez in_use_mmap        {"true", 1, "false", 0} // if true then MMAP is allowed, if false then MMAP will be disabled --ez out_use_mmap       {"true", 1, "false", 0} // if true then MMAP is allowed, if false then MMAP will be disabled

+There are some optional parameters in common for glitch, input, and output tests:

+    --ei duration           {seconds}    // glitch test duration, default is 10 seconds

 There are several optional parameters for just the "glitch" test:

     --ef tolerance          {tolerance}  // amount of deviation from expected that is considered a glitch
                                          // Range of tolerance is 0.0 to 1.0.
 Default is 0.1.
 Note use of "-ef".
-    --ei duration           {seconds}    // glitch test duration, default is 10 seconds
                             // input preset, default is "voicerec"
     --es in_preset          ("generic", "camcorder", "voicerec", "voicecomm", "unprocessed", "performance"}

+There are several optional parameters for just the "data_paths" test:

+    --ez use_input_presets  {"true", 1, "false", 0}  // Whether to test various input presets.
+Note use of "-ez" --ez use_input_devices  {"true", 1, "false", 0}  // Whether to test various input devices.
+Note use of "-ez" --ez use_output_devices {"true", 1, "false", 0}  // Whether to test various output devices.
+Note use of "-ez" --ei single_test_index  {testId}  // Index for testing one specific test

+There are some optional parameters for just the "output" test:

+    --es signal_type        {sine, sawtooth, freq_sweep, pitch_sweep, white_noise} // type of sound to play, default is sine

 For example, a complete command for a "latency" test might be:

     adb shell am start -n com.mobileer.oboetester/.MainActivity \
         --es test latency \
-        --es file /sdcard/latency20190903.txt \
+        --es file /sdcard/Download/latency20190903.txt \
+        --ei buffer_bursts 2 \
+        --ef volume 0.8 \
+        --es volume_type music \
         --ei buffer_bursts 2 \
         --ei out_channels 1